bovlb/frc-tips/commands/README.md

 # Runnable wrappers

-Here are some wrappers that turn runnables (e.g. lambda expressions) into commands.
+Here are some wrappers that turn runnables (e.g. lambda expressions: TODO explain) into commands.
 These can be used in command groups, but they are also used in `RobotContainer` to create command on-the-fly.
 When using these methods, please remember to add the subsystem(s) as the last parameter(s) to make subsystem requirements work correctly.
 * `InstantCommand`: The given runnable is used as the `initialize` method, there is no `execute` or `end`, and `isFinished` returns `true`.
 * `RunCommand`: The given runnable is used as the `execute` method, there is no `initialize` or `end`, and `isFinished` returns `false`.
 Often used with a decorator that adds an `isFinished` condition.
 * `StartEndCommand`: The given runnables are used as the `initialize` and `end` methods, there is no `execute`m and `isFinished` returns `false`.
 Commonly used for commands that start and stop motors.